ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/upper-mississippi-river-watershed.md

 ### Next Steps

-{{< figure class="photo-right" src="/images/pages/wetland-construction-to-reduce-nitrogen.jpg" alt="A group of conservationists gather around a corrogated tube in the middle of a field." caption="Wetland construction in the Mackinaw River watershed in Illinois.
+{{< figure class="photo-right" src="/images/pages/wetland-construction-to-reduce-nitrogen.jpg" alt="A group of conservationists gather around a corrogated tube in the middle of a field." caption="Wetland construction to reduce nitrogen in the Mackinaw River watershed in Illinois.
 Photo by USFWS." >}}

 *   Work with regional watershed planning groups to apply the decision-support tool developed through the [multi-LCC Mississippi River Basin Gulf Hypoxia Initiative](https://tallgrassprairielcc.org/issue/gulf-hypoxia) and examine the alignment of habitat restoration, water quality initiatives and agricultural productivity to inform targeted delivery of complementary programs.
 Evaluate the analysis tool and further refine it as necessary to meet the needs of the conservation delivery community.
 *   Build collaborative relationships between landowners, agriculture and conservation organizations; promote information exchanges and provide educational programs that help landowners understand the tradeoffs in ecosystem services provided under alternative land and water management plans and through habitat restoration projects for wildlife and aquatic resources (e.g., Illinois Council on Best Management Practices’ Keep it for the Crop program, the Illinois Nutrient Research Council, and the Fishers & Farmers pilot project to build a Watershed Leaders Network in watersheds across the Upper Mississippi River Basin).